-When you don't have ruler or tape measure on hand, there are many easy ways to estimate measurements using parts of your body or items you may have on hand.
-This can come very handy when you are shopping to determine if an item is the proper size.
-Nothing is more frustrating than buying something—wallpaper or fabric with a certain pattern size, for example—only to get home and find that it's just a bit too large or too small.
-This can be particularly helpful for scale model enthusiasts, such as model railroaders or dollhouse collectors, who are always on the lookout for interesting accessories for their hobbies.
+There are many easy ways to estimate measurements using parts of your body or items you may have on hand.
+This can come in handy when you are shopping to determine if an item is the proper size—wallpaper or fabric with a certain pattern size, for example.
+It is particularly helpful for scale model enthusiasts, such as model railroaders or dollhouse collectors, who are always on the lookout for interesting accessories for their hobbies.

-If you learn the lengths of some common body parts and ordinary objects, you can use these as units of measurement to come up very close estimates of the measurements of items.
+Learn the lengths of some common body parts and ordinary objects, and use these to estimate the measurements of items.

 Common Measurements Based on Your Body